 He commanded her.

 Demanding her attention every time he walked into her home office, he would tip his hat and greet her in his lazy drawl….
 Ma’am.
 She shivered, remembering his gravelly tone.
-Rough with a hint of sexual intent, it reverberated through her.
+Rough with a hint of sexual intent that you’d expect in the presence of Oslo escorts.
+It simply reverberated through her.
 Not to mention the jokes he told.
 They were corny to the nth degree and made her groan.
 Of course, he’d later saunter out of her office laughing after his silly barbs.

 Several times, she tried to hand him lists of accountants who’d better serve his bovine endeavors, but he never took the hint.
 The Wolf-slash-cattle rancher seemed determined to stay under her skin, like a tick, sucking the life from her.
 No, she didn’t mean it like it sounded.
 Persistent was more like it.
 Yet, a sick, twisted part of her reveled in his attention.
 She looked forward to the beep of her alarm system signaling his arrival.